-The putative class in the Kinney Complaint is comprised of all purchasers of the Company's securities between November 7, 2013 and November 5, 2015.
-The Kinney Complaint alleges material misrepresentations and omissions in public statements regarding BPC and the likelihood that BPC would not be able to fulfill many legal and financial obligations to the Company.
-The Kinney Complaint also alleges that the Company's financial statements were not appropriately adjusted in light of this situation and were not maintained in accordance with GAAP, and that the Company lacked adequate internal controls over accounting.
-The Kinney Complaint alleges that these public statements and accounting irregularities constituted violations by all named defendants of Section 10(b) of the Exchange Act, and Rule 10b-5 thereunder, as well as violations of Section 20(a) of the Exchange Act by the individual defendants.
-The Grooms Complaint makes allegations and claims that are substantially identical to those in the Kinney Complaint, and both complaints seek compensatory damages of an undisclosed amount.
+The Kinney Complaint alleged material misrepresentations and omissions in public statements regarding BPC and the likelihood that BPC would not be able to fulfill many legal and financial obligations to us.
+The Kinney Complaint also alleged that our financial statements were not appropriately adjusted in light of this situation and were not maintained in accordance with GAAP, and that we lacked adequate internal controls over accounting.
+The Kinney Complaint alleged that these public statements and accounting irregularities constituted violations by all named defendants of Section 10(b) of the Exchange Act, and Rule 10b-5 thereunder, as well as violations of Section 20(a) of the Exchange Act by the individual defendants.
+The Grooms Complaint made allegations and claims that were substantially identical to those in the Kinney Complaint, and both complaints sought compensatory damages of an undisclosed amount.
 On January 16, 2016, several shareholders filed motions to consolidate the Kinney and Grooms actions and for appointment as lead plaintiff.
 On February 29, 2016, the Court granted the motions to consolidate, and appointed a lead plaintiff.
 On May 6, 2016, a Consolidated Amended Complaint with allegations and claims substantially identical to those of the Kinney Complaint was filed in the consolidated action.
-The putative class period in the Consolidated Amended Complaint is June 12, 2014 to November 5, 2015.
+The putative class period in the Consolidated Amended Complaint was June 12, 2014 to November 5, 2015.
 Defendants filed a motion to dismiss the Consolidated Amended Complaint on June 17, 2016.
-On March 10, 2017, the Court issued an order granting Defendants' motion to dismiss in its entirety with leave to amend.
+On March 10, 2017, the Court issued an order granting defendants' motion to dismiss in its entirety with leave to amend.
 Plaintiffs filed an amended complaint on April 28, 2017.
-On February 9, 2018, the Court issued an Order denying Defendants' motion to dismiss.
-On March 30, 2018, Defendants filed an answer to the Consolidated Amended Complaint.
+Defendants' motion to dismiss was filed June 2, 2017.
+Plaintiffs filed their opposition to the motion to dismiss on July 7, 2017, and defendants filed their reply in support of the motion to dismiss on July 28, 2017.
+The court vacated the hearing that was scheduled for August 18, 2017.
+On February 9, 2018, the Court issued an Order denying defendants' motion to dismiss.
+On March 30, 2018, defendants filed an answer to the Consolidated Amended Complaint.
 On May 17, 2018, the Court issued a scheduling order setting a trial date of March 17, 2020.
 On June 26, 2018, the Court entered an order vacating all deadlines through the end of October 2018 and temporarily staying formal discovery and other proceedings to allow the parties time to conduct a mediation.
 The parties participated in mediation on September 24, 2018, which did not result in a settlement.
 On November 16, 2018, after further settlement discussions, the parties advised the Court that they had reached an agreement in principle to settle the action in its entirety.
-The agreement in principle is subject to several conditions, including the execution of a stipulation of settlement that is satisfactory to all parties, and preliminary and final approval from the court, among other things.
+The agreement in principle was subject to several conditions, including the execution of a stipulation of settlement that was satisfactory to all parties, and preliminary and final approval from the court, among other things.
 Plaintiffs filed a motion seeking preliminary approval of the proposed settlement on April 12, 2019, and filed supplementary declarations in support of the motion on May 2, 2019.
-Preliminary approval of the settlement was granted on May 17, 2019, with a final settlement approval hearing set for November 15, 2019.
-If the settlement is finalized and approved by the Court, the Company's insurance carrier will fund the settlement amount.
-The Company has not recorded any liability as of June 30, 2019 since any potential loss is not considered material as its insurance carrier will fund the settlement amount.
+Preliminary approval of the settlement was granted on May 17, 2019.
+On September 24, 2019, lead counsel for plaintiffs filed a motion for attorneys' fees and reimbursement of litigation expenses.
+On October 25, 2019, plaintiffs filed a motion for final approval of the settlement.
+On November 15, 2019, the Court issued an order approving the settlement and the payment of attorneys' fees, litigation expenses, and class representative payments, and entering final judgment in the action.
+Our insurance carrier funded the settlement amount.